ejedev/web2shell/README.md

   --ip IP               IP address of your own listener (skips listener setup if both IP and port are set) --port PORT           port of your own listener
-  --nc NC               path to local nc binary
+  --nc NC               path to local nc binary --verbose             verbose command output
 ```

-The only **required** flag is the `url.`
+Providing an IP and port will cause the program to skip the listener setup and assume you already have netcat/a comparable listener running at that address.

 Please note: this program currently is only intended to be used on and against Linux machines.

 ## Requirements

 Install the required python modules with pip (`pip3 install -r requirements.txt`.)
 You will need a local copy of `nc`.
 The program will attempt to find it automatically.
-If it can't, please specify the path with the `--nc` flag.
+If it can't (it might not be in your `$PATH`), please specify the path to the binary with the `--nc` flag.

 ## Adding New Payloads